 With nearly 40% of American workers currently working from home at least part of the time, the home office has become a necessity rather than a luxury.
 Here are four essentials to make working at home work for you.

 If you need a private office environment that allows you to achieve better work/life balance, consider a home office shed built with LP® Outdoor Building Solutions® products.
 LP shed products are used to construct some of the most beautiful, durable, well-crafted outdoor structures available.
-Visualize shed designs, choose a size and get tips from LP Outdoor Building Solutions.
+Visualize shed designs, choose your desired size and get more tips from LP Outdoor Building Solutions today.